jorgegoco/tic-tac-toe-react/README.md

 - [📝 License](#license)

-# 📖 Tic-Tac-toe-React <a name="about-project"></a>
+# 📖 Tic-Tac-Toe-React <a name="about-project"></a>

-**Tic-Tac-toe-React** is a game built using React Hooks.
+**Tic-Tac-Toe-React** is a game built using React Hooks.
 The game is played on a 3×3 grid, and the player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.

 ## 🛠 Built With <a name="built-with"></a>